 How are teams chosen for the program?

 We Connect The Dots uses a unique algorithm that sorts students into groups based on their age, gender, coding experience, artistic ability, and location.
 We do our best to avoid grouping students from the same school together, as that removes the ability to learn important team building skills.
 Students will work with assigned team throughout the 10 days.
 If we see that assignments are not a good fit we may make changes early in the program, though this is usually not necessary.

 Will my student be leaving the office at all during the program?

-Yes, we will be taking a field trip to the Microsoft Store on 5th avenue on July 21st in the afternoon.
-Otherwise all activities will take place at the Microsoft office.
+Yes, we will be taking a field trip to the Microsoft Facility on 8th avenue between 41st and 42nd on July 20th for the day.
+Otherwise all activities will take place at the NYIT Old Westbury Campus.